gateio/gateapi-csharp/docs/MultiCollateralLoanApi.md

             config.SetGateApiV4KeyPair("YOUR_API_KEY", "YOUR_API_SECRET");

             var apiInstance = new MultiCollateralLoanApi(config);
-            var type = "collateral";  // string | Currency types: collateral - collateral currency, borrow - borrowing currency. var currency = "BTC";  // string | When specifying collateral currencies, you can use commas to separate multiple currencies; for borrowing currencies, only one currency can be provided.
+            var type = "collateral";  // string | Currency type: collateral - Collateral currency, borrow - Borrowing
+            var currency = "BTC";  // string | When it is a collateral currency, multiple currencies can be passed separated by commas;when it is a borrowing currency, only one currenc

             try
             {